Who We Are

 University Welcome Home Address

-and share why we are all a part of the Gallaudet story.
-Once the address concludes, in person attendees can enjoy an evening of fun at Bison Fest on the Gallaudet mall and meet peers, faculty, staff and get equipped for the Fall ’22 semester while enjoying games, food, and more!
+Once the address concludes, in person attendees can enjoy an evening of fun at Bison Fest on the Gallaudet mall and meet peers, faculty, staff and get equipped for the Fall ’23 semester while enjoying games, food, and more!

-Be sure to show up and score your limited edition #IamGallaudet t-shirt and make it a wonderful welcome back to Gallaudet.
+Be sure to show up and make it a wonderful welcome back to Gallaudet.

 4:00-7:00 p.m.
 ET | Gallaudet MallBison FestBison Fest will have resources, fun activities, food, games where all campus community members will be able to meet and kick off the year right!